A Few Ways to Cheer up a Friend

 Your heavy-duty approach to cheer up best friend can backfire.
 There are a few things to stay away from:

 - Don’t give advice, unless you are asked to.
 More often than not, we know what we should do.
 Your help is in listening – not giving the solution.

 - Don’t be artificially upbeat.
 This might make your bestie more distant.
 Many of our errors in this arena come from overthinking what kind of pick-me-up things to do.
 Oftentimes, to cheer up a friend – convey that you care and that they’re not alone.

 - Don’t assume that your mate will tell you what to do to make them feel better.

-Whether you want to spoil your bestie with a little gift, plan to arrange a surprise BBQ party or aspired to send a handwritten letter – overcome the urge to make everything bright and cheerful.
-Also, when you start questioning the effectiveness of your actions – stop racing thoughts!
+Whether you want to spoil your bestie with a little gift, plan to arrange a surprise BBQ party or are aspired to send a handwritten letter – overcome the urge to make everything bright and cheerful.
+Also, when you start questioning the effectiveness of your actions – stop those racing thoughts!
 You know your friend – you two aren’t strangers.
 The best thing you can do is acknowledge their feelings and be willing to help – the rest will follow.